cortexproject/cortex/docs/configuration/config-file-reference.md

   [tls_insecure_skip_verify: <boolean> | default = false]

 # The interval between persisting the current alertmanager state (notification
 # log and silences) to object storage.
-This state is read when all replicas for
+This is only used when sharding is
-# a shard have failed.
-In this scenario, having persisted the state more
+# enabled.
+This state is read when all replicas for a shard can not be
-# frequently will result in potentially fewer lost silences, and fewer duplicate
+# contacted.
+In this scenario, having persisted the state more frequently will
-# notifications.
+# result in potentially fewer lost silences, and fewer duplicate notifications.
 # CLI flag: -alertmanager.persist-interval
 [persist_interval: <duration> | default = 15m]
 ```